Make Your Own Honey Whipped Hand Cream

 This recipe will fill ten-1/2 pint mason jars.
 You can see I used the Ball White Lids listed above.

-Honey Whipped Hand Cream Recipe
+Honey-Whipped Hand Cream Recipe

 Final Word

 Here is one more way to be prepared for the unexpected.
 We can sell or barter this hand cream when needed.
-Please keep prepping and store what you will eat.
+Please keep prepping and storing what you will eat.
 May God bless this world, Linda

 I have been making my own skin care products for several years now.
 My skin is so dry that sometimes I wonder how I could possibly still have skin!!